-The Mercedes-Benz SLR McLaren was an expensive supercar that boasted a top speed in excess of 200 mph and could sprint from zero to 60 mph in under 4 seconds.
+The Mercedes-Benz SLR McLaren was a super-expensive supercar that boasted a top speed in excess of 200 mph and the ability to sprint from zero to 60 mph in under 4 seconds.
 Unless you were a CEO or media mogul, the SLR was unlikely to show up on your shopping list, as a new one cost around a half-million dollars.
 It's equally unlikely that you'll ever even see one, since overall sales numbers for the North American market were only in the hundreds before the car was discontinued in 2009.

-At the end of its run, the Mercedes-Benz SLR McLaren was available as a two-seat soft-top convertible in either base or limited-edition 722 S trim.
 The base SLR's hand-built 5.4-liter supercharged V8 pumped out 617 horsepower and 575 pound-feet of torque.
 A five-speed automatic transmission sent power to the rear wheels and featured a shift-it-yourself feature with steering-wheel-mounted paddles.
-According to Mercedes-Benz, the standard SLR could achieve a top speed of 206 mph and go from zero to 60 mph in 3.8 seconds.
-Since that clearly wasn't enough speed for some folks, the 722 S ramped up output to 650 hp.
+According to Mercedes-Benz, the SLR could hit a top speed of 206 mph and sprint from zero to 60 mph in 3.8 seconds.

 The SLR offered a high level of comfort and luxury features considering its supercar pedigree.
-The seats were covered with Alcantara suede, and a Bose surround-sound stereo with six-CD changer was included, as were adaptive cruise control and dual-zone climate control.
-There were three soft-top convertible color choices.
+The seats were covered with supple leather, and a Bose surround-sound stereo with six-CD changer was included, as were adaptive cruise control and dual-zone climate control.
 Carbon-ceramic antilock brakes with brake assist were standard, as was a rear-deck-mounted airbrake that automatically deployed under aggressive braking.